 To explore one of the world’s religious hubs, take the metro to Vatican City and marvel at Michelangelo’s artwork in the Sistine Chapel.
 After dark, Rome comes to life with bars, cabaret shows, live music, nightclubs and plenty more entertainment!

 I hope you’ve enjoyed my northern Italy road trip!
 Looking to explore more of the country?
-Stay tuned for my southern Italy road trip itinerary!
+Check out my southern Italy road trip itinerary!

 Enjoyed this post?
 Pin it for later…